Arkansas State University Three Rivers

-Arkansas State University Three Rivers (ASU Three Rivers), formerly known as College of the Ouachitas, is a public, two year college in Malvern, Arkansas.
+Arkansas State University Three Rivers (ASU Three Rivers) is a public, two year college in Malvern, Arkansas.
 In 2020, it joined the ASU System and changed to its current name.

 ASU Three Rivers has approximately 3,500 students annually through its degree programs, technical courses, and community educational offerings.

 History

 ASU Three Rivers was established in July 1969 as Ouachita Vocational Technical School.
 The inaugural classes took place in January 1972, with 292 students enrolled in the certificate programs, such as automotive repair, food service, and cosmetology.
 In 1991, Governor Bill Clinton signed legislation that reorganized the state's vo-tech institutions into two-year accredited colleges.
 The newly renamed Ouachita Technical College subsequently offered a broader degree of associate programs, such as nursing, business administration, manufacturing technology, and criminal justice.
 As the number of programs began to expand, the school changed its name in 2011 to College of the Ouachitas to better reflect its comprehensive mission.

-On January 1, 2020 the college officially joined the ASU System.
+On January 1, 2020, the college officially joined the ASU System.